jguyon/check/API.md

 Creates a reference to a value located in a parent object.

+A reference to a value that does not exist will yield undefined.

 The ref references the value before any sibling check functions have been applied.